Ria424/developers-animatesdk-docs/Flash_object/Flash16.md

 #### Returns

-The Document object for the newly created document, if the method is successful.
+`Document`; The Document object for the newly created document, if the method is successful.
 If an error occurs, the value is undefined.

 #### Description